Apple TV (device): HD (originally fourth generation, 2015)

-On September 13, 2016, Apple released tvOS 10, bringing an updated remote app, single-sign on, and light-on-dark color scheme. tvOS 10 also introduced HomeKit support and allows it to function as a home hub, supporting controlling appliances remotely, granting guest access, and setting up automations.
+On September 13, 2016, Apple released tvOS 10 with support for single-sign on, a light-on-dark color scheme, and introduced HomeKit, which allows it to function as a home hub to control appliances remotely, grant guest access, and set up automations.

-After newer 4K versions of the Apple TV were released, Apple continued to sell the fourth-generation model as an entry-level option, rebranding it as the Apple TV HD in March 2019.
-On October 18, 2022, the Apple TV HD was discontinued after seven years on the market after the release of the 4K third-generation model.
+After the Apple TV 4K was released in 2017, Apple continued to sell the 32 GB model as an entry-level option, and rebranded it as the Apple TV HD in March 2019.
+On October 18, 2022, following the release of the third generation 4K model, the Apple TV HD was discontinued.
+The Apple TV HD is the longest supported Apple device ever, supporting eleven major versions of tvOS from versions 9 through 26.